bittersweet/notifilter/README.md

 ### Architecture & Requirements

-Data is received over UDP (fire and forget) and stored in Elasticsearch (for aggregation + statistics type stuff in the future).
+Data is received over UDP (fire and forget) by [notifilter-receive](https://github.com/bittersweet/notifilter-receive) and stored in Elasticsearch (for aggregation + statistics type stuff in the future).
 Postgres is use to store notifiers that contain notification templates (based on [Go templating](https://golang.org/pkg/html/template/)), rules and settings (send to what channel etc).

+This repo is a Phoenix + React app where you can configure notifications and view incoming events.

 ```
                 persist to ES